bomonike/bomonike.github.io/anthropic-certs.md

 * Multi-Agent Research System (coordinator-subagent orchestration)

-* Developer Productivity Tools (built-in tools + MCP servers)
+* Developer Productivity Tools (built-in tools + MCP servers) See https://github.com/anthropics/courses/blob/master/tool_use/README.md

 * Claude Code for CI/CD (non-interactive pipelines + structured output)

 * Structured Data Extraction (JSON schemas + tool_use + validation loops)

+CAUTION: Cowork activity is not captured in audit logs or Compliance APIs today, which is why it is not for regulated workloads.

 <a name="Pricing"></a>

 ## Pricing Subscriptiions

-Anthropic's Superbowl commercials made a big deal about free accounts not having ads.

-Sign up for a paid Claude AI account to use Claude Code at <a target="_blank" href="https://claude.com/pricing">https://claude.com/pricing</a>:
+PROTIP: <a target="_blank" href="https://www.getmerlin.in/pricing?coupon=merlin">Use merlin.ai</a>'s bulk purchasing costs <strong>$5/mo ($60/year)</strong> (with code AZ5) to access several LLMs (Claude Sonnet 4.5, OpenAI GPT5, etc.) instead of paying for a Claude AI subscription at <a target="_blank" href="https://claude.com/pricing">https://claude.com/pricing</a>:
 * Claude Free
 * Claude Max $17/month to use Claude Code and Cowork
 * Claude Max $100/month for 5x or 20x more usage than Pro